Chris Colbert

 Chris Colbert (born September 27, 1996) is an American professional boxer who held the WBA interim super featherweight title from 2020 to August 2021.

+Amateur career

+In 2012, Colbert won national Silver Gloves in the 14 to 15 group in the 85 pound weight class.
+He also won the National Junior Olympics in the 95 pound weight class.
+In 2014, Colbert won the New York Golden Gloves in the flyweight division.
+He also was a semi finalist in the National Golden Gloves.
+In 2015, Colbert won the USA National Championships in the Lightweight division, by winning, Colbert was qualified to compete in the U.S. Olympic trials, but bypassed the trials to instead turn professional.
+Colbert ended his amateur career with a record of 103-3.

 Professional career

 Colbert made his professional debut on May 29, 2015, scoring a second-round technical knockout (TKO) victory over Marquis Pierce at the Barclays Center in New York City.
 He had three more fights in 2015; a fourth-round TKO win over Benjamin Burgos in June and unanimous decision (UD) victories over Jose Carmona and Derrick Bivins in September and December respectively.

 He only fought once in 2016, scoring a UD win over Antonio Dubose in June.
 Following two more UD victories in 2017 over Wilfredo Garriga in March and Titus Williams in November, Colbert defeated Austin Dulay via seventh-round corner retirement (RTD) in April 2018.
 His second and final fight of that year was a UD win over Fatiou Fassinou in September.

 He secured three more wins in the first half of 2019; a UD against Joshuah Hernandez in January; a second-round TKO over Mario Briones in April; and a UD against Alberto Mercado in June.